SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: EXPERIMENTS AND ANALYSIS

 \subsubsection{General Oscillatory Activity}

 In this section, the dataset is generated in a flexible format to accommodate varying network sizes and structures.
 The number of nodes within the network is variable, and the connections between nodes adhere to the rules of either Erdős-Rényi (ER)~\cite{ER} or scale-free (SF)~\cite{SF} graph models.
-ER graphs feature randomly distributed edges, while SF networks exhibit a few highly connected hubs and a larger number of less connected nodes.
+ER graphs feature randomly distributed edges which means each possible edge between pairs of nodes is included independently with a fixed probability.
+In contrast, the SF network starts from a small core of fully connected nodes, sequentially adding new nodes that are connected to existing nodes with a probability proportional to their degree, which at the end produce a power-law degree distribution with a few highly connected hubs.
+These network generation schemes allow us to simulate networks with varying topological properties and evaluate the robustness of the proposed SINDyG method under structurally diverse conditions.

 After the random generation of the graph structure, a coupling coefficient is assigned to each available edge.
 This coefficient represents the strength of the connection between nodes and quantifies how much the dynamics of one node influence another.
 Additionally, random parameters are chosen to govern the internal dynamics of each individual node.
+More specifically, the internal dynamics of each node are governed by the Stuart-Landau equation, with coupling terms determined by the adjacency matrix.
+Initial conditions were assigned by sampling each node’s state with a completely random phase and an amplitude drawn uniformly from the interval $[0, 1]$.
+The time step size $dt$ was set to $0.01$ seconds.
+Random coupling weights between connected nodes were assigned uniformly from the interval $[0, 5]$.
+Frequencies for each oscillator were sampled uniformly from the range $[0.1, 2.0]$.
 This approach allows for the exploration of a wide range of network configurations and dynamical behaviors within the dataset.